RakhithJK/axllent-mailpit-wiki/Mail-search.md

 The Mailpit search has a number of features that include filtering by `To`, `From`, `Subject`, read/unread status, attachment status, as well as excluding terms by prefixing the term with either a `-` or ` !`.
-Searches are not case sensitive.
+Searches are not case sensitive, and returns up to 200 results.

 Some examples include: